Videos suggest Russian government may be arming Taliban

 Two separate sets of Taliban, one in the north and another in the west, claim to be in possession of the weapons, which they say were originally supplied by Russian government sources.
 One splinter group of Taliban near Herat say they obtained the guns after defeating a mainstream rival group of Taliban.
 Another group say they got the weapons for free across the border with Tajikistan and that they were provided by "the Russians."

-The videos don't provides incontrovertible proof of the trade, in which Moscow has categorically denied involvement.
+The videos don't provide incontrovertible proof of the trade, of which Moscow has categorically denied involvement.
 Yet they offer some of the first battlefield evidence of a flow of weapons that has the Afghan and American governments deeply concerned about Moscow's intentions here.

 "The Russians have said that they maintain contact with the Taliban, we have lots of other reports from other people they are arming the Taliban ... there is no smoke without fire," Afghan government spokesman Sediq Sediqi said.
 "That's why our intelligence agencies are up to the job to find out what level of support that is to the Taliban."